 What to Harvest in July UK: Vegetables, Fruit & Herbs Ready to Pick

-For many UK gardeners and allotment growers, this is the first month that feels properly abundant.
+For many UK gardeners and allotment growers, July is the first month that feels properly abundant.
 Courgettes swell quickly, beans need regular picking, early potatoes can be lifted, soft fruit comes in fast, and herbs finally start earning their space.

-Still, July is not a guarantee that everything will be ready.
-A warm, sheltered garden in the south may be ahead, while a cooler northern plot or exposed allotment may still be waiting on outdoor tomatoes, cucumbers, sweetcorn, squash, and other heat-loving crops.
+Not everything will be ready, though.
+A warm, sheltered garden may be ahead, while cooler or exposed plots may still be waiting on outdoor tomatoes, cucumbers, sweetcorn, squash, and other heat-loving crops.
+This guide shows what to harvest in July in the UK, what to leave a little longer, and how to use the gaps left behind by early crops.

 Quick July Harvest Snapshot